DM program keeps AIDS patients out of hospital

 The state of California compares the foundation’s costs to the fee-for-service Medicaid program and splits the savings with the foundation on a 50-50 basis.

-"Our patients have always had better outcomes, shorter lengths of stay, and less cost than the fee-for-service patients," Stidham says.
+"Our patients have always had better outcomes, shorter lengths of stay, and less cost that the fee-for-service patients," Stidham says.

 Patients in both the Medicare and Medicaid programs are assigned an RN case manager who has HIV expertise.
 All of the primary care physicians and specialists in the network have experience working with people with AIDS, and the formulary is designed with people with AIDS in mind.